at0dd/tldr-parse-server/README.md

 4. Run install.sh as sudo
 5. After installation, update your index.js file if you haven't done so already.

-You can run the following commands for pm2, replacing id with the id of the pm2 id for Parse:
+You can run the following commands for pm2, replacing id with the the pm2 id number for Parse:
 * pm2 status
 * pm2 stop id
 * pm2 restart id